vamshiamruthapu/coverage/spring-boot/spring-boot-rest/SpringBootRest.md

     }
 }
 ```
-The service layer is straight forward, just delegating calls to the repository layer with no additional work.
+The service layer is straightforward, just delegating calls to the repository layer with no additional work.

-## Step 4 : Create the controller layer.
+## Step 4: Create the controller layer.
 Start by creating a simple ProductController class.

 ### RestController
 Add ```@Restcontroller``` on top of the class to turn it into a Restful controller.

 Add ```@RequestMapping``` to provide a base path for your endpoints.
-Note that any URI you specify here, applies to all the methods within the class.
+Note that any URI you specify here applies to all the methods within the class.
 Let’s use “/products” as our URI.

 ### Retrieving all products Endpoint
 Create a method named ```findAll``` in your class.
 Add the ```@GetMapping``` annotation to make it listen to GET calls.
 This annotation can accept many parameters among which we have "produces".
-This parameter accept a string representing the Mime-type.
+This parameter accepts a string representing the Mime type.
 It's important to know that by default Spring Boot will produce an output in JSON format.
-Just to simplify the understanding, let's use the parameter anyway : ```@GetMapping(produces = "application/json")```
+Just to simplify the understanding, let's use the parameter anyway: ```@GetMapping(produces = "application/json")```

-Finally we use ResponseEntity to customise the status code.
+Finally, we use ResponseEntity to customize the status code.
 [ResponseEntity](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/http/ResponseEntity.html) in Spring Framework is a Generic Class which represents the whole HTTP response.
-It can be use to customize the HTTP Status Code, the header and the body.
+It can be used to customize the HTTP Status Code, the header, and the body.
 We'll be using it here to customize the Status Code of the response.
 ```java
 	@GetMapping(produces = "application/json")
     public ResponseEntity<List<Product>> findAll(){